davehorsfall/mh-website/README.md

 # 🌿 Play Therapy Website

-A simple [Jekyll](https://jekyllrb.com/) website built to support a new **Play Therapy** business.
+A [Jekyll](https://jekyllrb.com/) website.
 This site is designed to be lightweight, easy to maintain, and simple to run locally for editing and updates.

----

 ## 🚀 Getting Started